 "When choosing poles, you should consider the material, functionality, and ease of use, and then you can also choose based on price and your personal preference for appearance.
 I think the most important things are appearance and the desire to use them.
 This is because poles are gear that can be used for a long time, and I think the most important thing is to feel attached to them

-"loving and using good gear for a long time"
+"Using good gear with affection for a long time"

-is a keyword that will become even more important in the future.
-As skiers and snowboarders, we feel the effects of climate change and environmental issues firsthand through the filter of the mountains, and our way of thinking and mindset towards the equipment we wear is also shifting.
-You could also say that a model that doesn't change means it will never go out of style.
-I hope you all choose a piece that you will grow to love more and more with each trip!
+is a keyword I believe will become even more important in the future.
+As skiers and snowboarders who directly feel the effects of climate change and environmental issues through the filter of the mountains, our way of thinking and mindset about the equipment we wear is also shifting.
+You can also see that if a model doesn't change, it won't become outdated.
+I hope you all will choose a piece of equipment that you grow to love more and more with each trip!

 Yuki Amari